proximax-storage/java-xpx-chain-sdk/README.md

 For SDK documentation and examples see [wiki](https://github.com/proximax-storage/java-xpx-catapult-sdk/wiki)

-Check [integration tests](https://github.com/proximax-storage/java-xpx-catapult-sdk/tree/master/src/integration-test/java/io/proximax/sdk) for examples how to use the library.
+Check [integration tests](https://github.com/proximax-storage/java-xpx-catapult-sdk/tree/master/src/integration-test/java/io/proximax/sdk) for working examples how to use the library.

 ## Contribution ##